Amplitude-Developer-Docs/amplitude-dev-center/docs/partners/cohort-integration-guide.md

 ### Create custom fields

 These fields collect and replace the `$variable` declared in the payloads in the API calls, and build the modal customers use to enable your integration.
+Fields you add here are required fields when your users set up the integration.

-- **Field Type**: You can specify what field type is required (String, Single Select, Button Group)
+- **Field Type**: You can specify the field type (String, Single Select, Button Group)
 - **Field variable name used in the payload**: By default, this matches your authentication choice.
 For example, if you choose Bearer Token as the authentication method, it's "bearer_token."
 - **Display name**: The name your users see in the setup modal for your integration.
 By default, this matches your authentication choice.
 For example, if you choose Bearer Token as the authentication method, it has a placeholder display name called "Bearer Token."
 - **Add New Custom Field**: If you need to add another identifier required for the payload, you can add custom fields such as String, Single Select, and Button Group.